TimothyYW/Project_05/README.md

 ## **4. The rationale to map the business requirements**

++ Business Requirement 1: data corralation analysis

+    + OverallQual, YearBuilt, and YearRemodADD are the highest positive correlation with SalePrice
+    + The category BsmtExposure_No, GarageFinish_Unf, and KitchenQual_TA are the highest negeative correlation with SalePrice
+    + 1stFlrSF and EnclosedPorch has the lowest correlation with SalePrice

 ## **5. ML business case**

++ Sale price prediction

+    + Sales people will need to know an estimated price so that they can better help their clients decided on listing price for their home.

+    + Deciding price to bid offer for the house price.

 ## **6. Dashboard design**

 ## **7. Unfixed bugs**